Rami Malek: Personal life

+Malek is Coptic, and went to a Coptic Church as a child.

 Awards and nominations

 Malek has been nominated for and won several major industry awards.
 For his work on Mr. Robot, he has been nominated for three Golden Globes, an Emmy, two Satellite Awards, and two Screen Actors Guild Awards, among others, winning an Emmy for Outstanding Lead Actor in a Drama Series in 2016.
 He won an Academy Award for Best Actor, a Golden Globe for the Best Actor in a Motion Picture Drama, the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Leading Role, and the BAFTA Award for Best Actor in a Leading Role for his performance as Freddie Mercury in Bohemian Rhapsody.

 He is the first actor of Egyptian heritage to win the Academy Award for Best Actor.
 While his win was celebrated in Egypt by the media and some government officials, Member of Parliament Mohamed Ismail criticized Malek's win: "I was surprised by the Egyptian media's celebration of Rami Malek, because the role played by Rami Malek in the film is far from his real character.
 He is trying to [spread] homosexuality among the youth...
 The award has a specific goal, which is to corrupt morality in the Arab world.
 Rami Malek is a bad example.
 If he was in Egypt, he would have been hanged".
 The organization Human Rights Watch stated that the country deserved an Oscar for hypocrisy for praising Malek, given its prohibition on LGBT people being celebrated in the media.